Motor racing-Soccer injury rules Di Grassi out of Le Mans

-June 14 Formula E title contender Lucas di Grassi has been ruled out of this weekend's Le Mans 24 Hours sportscar race after breaking an ankle while playing a game of soccer.
+June 14 (Reuters) - Formula E title contender Lucas di Grassi has been ruled out of this weekend's Le Mans 24 Hours sportscar race after breaking an ankle while playing a game of soccer.

 The Brazilian told his Twitter followers on Wednesday that he needed surgery to a broken bone and had to obey medical advice.